N1c0man/buddymoney_full/public/posts/save-your-first-1000.md

 Saving is one skill. **Not un-saving** is another.

-Here are a few ways to make it harder to “accidentally” spend your First $1,000:
+Here are ways to make it harder to “accidentally” spend your First $1,000:

-- Keep the account at a **different bank** from your main checking
+- Keep the account at a **different bank** from checking
-- Turn off the ATM card for that account (if your bank allows it)
+- Turn off the ATM card for that account
-- Do **not** connect it to Apple Pay / Google Pay
+- Don’t link it to Apple Pay / Google Pay
-- When you log into online banking, **hide** that account from the main view if possible
+- Hide the account from the main dashboard if possible

-NOTE: This money is only for true emergencies:
+Only use this money for **true emergencies**:
 - Essential car repairs
-- Medical/dental bills
+- Medical or dental bills
-- Must-pay bills when income suddenly drops
+- Must-pay bills during income loss
-- Essential travel (ex: a funeral)
+- Essential travel

-“Plane tickets for a random vacation” or “a new TV” do **not** count.

 ---